adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

-## Project Structure

-- `.devcontainers/`: Configuration files for development containers.
-- `app_pages/`: Contains different pages of the web application.
-- `input/`: Input data and resources.
-- `jupyter_notebooks/`: Jupyter notebooks for data exploration and model development.
-- `outputs/`: Generates files as part of its operation, such as reports, logs, or data exports
-- `src/`: Python source code for the project.
-- `static/`: Contains static assets like images and stylesheets.
-- `app.py`: Main application script.
-- `README.md`: Project documentation.
-- `requirements.txt`: Lists project dependencies.

-## Installation

-To run the project locally, follow these steps:

 ## Hypothesis Validation Page:
 - Hypothesis
   - The hypothesis is that the presence of powdery mildew on leaves can be accurately identified through image analysis.